webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 * `B=1`, `E=1` - Unfragmented message.

 `TSN` is the Transmission Sequence Number.
 It is the global unique identifier for this DATA chunk.
-After 4,294,967,295 chunks this will wrap around.
+After 4,294,967,295 chunks this will wrap around to 0.
 The TSN is incremented every chunk in a fragmented user message so the other user knows how to order the received chunks to get a complete message.

 `Stream Identifier` is the unique identifier for the stream this data belongs too.

 `Stream Sequence Number` - A 16-bit number incremented every user message and included in the DATA message chunk header.
-This number is used to decide the message order of delivery to the user if `U` is 0.
+After 65535 messages this will wrap around to 0.
+This number is used to decide the message order of delivery to the user if `U` is set to 0.
 Similar to the TSN except the Stream Sequence Number is only incremented for each message as a whole and not each individual chunk.

 `Payload Protocol Identifier` is the type of data that is flowing through